NREL/OpenStudio-user-documentation/docs/getting_started/features.md

 ### Cloud Computing Using [PAT](https://github.com/NREL/OpenStudio-PAT/releases)

 - Any user with an Amazon account can run simulations on cloud with 1 click
-- Very cheap vs. engineer's time (16 simulations in parallel for ~$2.00/hr)
+- Very affordable vs. engineer's time (16 simulations in parallel for ~$2.00/hr)
-- Can run up to 300 simulation in parallel (costs scale in 16-processor increments)
+- Can run up to 300 simulations in parallel (costs scale in 16-processor increments)
 - Enables small firms to access cloud computing without upfront hardware costs

 ### Share Modeling Best-Practices